NewUniverseEntrop/self-critical.pytorch/README.md

 feed features into LSTM and get models.

 Current status:
-              1. we didnt have the time to train the actual model due pc limitation ,  bugs and inexpereice with machine learning in general.
+              1. we didnt have the time to train the actual model due pc limitation ,  bugs and inexpereice with machine learning in general
               2. Next we will train the model with the entire dataset , now we only made sure the codes can run.